Public Workshops

 • Final ERU methodology and tier structure

-• Specific property-type impact examples based on community input
+• Specific property type impact examples based on community input

 • Response to recurring questions and comments received since April